yaozile123/Full-Stack-Student-Grade-Management-System-via-Java-Swing/README.md

 # Student_Grade_Management_System

 ## Description
-This is a Student grade management system implemented with java-swing and mysql database.
+This is a student grade management system implemented with java-swing and mysql database.
 We use Jframe in java-swing to build our whole system.
 We also connect with mysql database to support store/update data of user's/student's information.